-When you were growing up, you’ve probably heard from your mom and dad that you should always share, because it was the good thing to do.
+When you were growing up, you’ve probably heard from your mom and dad that you should always share because it is a good thing to do.

 But did you know that today, sharing can also make you a little extra money?

-Believe it or not, in the last couple of years, a new kind of industry, or ecosystem, has grown around the concept of “sharing” known a the sharing economy.
+In the last couple of years a new kind of industry, or ecosystem, has grown around the concept of “sharing” known a the sharing economy.

-While this tends to make big businesses like taxis, hotels, and traditional equipment rental companies really mad, the sharing economy has been gaining popularity rapidly.
+While this tends to make the giants of the travel and hospitality industry mad, the sharing economy has been gaining popularity rapidly.

 Have something that you hardly use?
 Rent it out for cheap to someone who really needs it.